Ernesto-B/WorldForge/docs/docDbSchemasAndOrm.md

-  world_id INTEGER NOT NULL REFERENCES worlds(id) ON DELETE CASCADE, campaign_id INTEGER NOT NULL REFERENCES campaigns(id) ON DELETE CASCADE, role VARCHAR(32) NOT NULL CHECK (role IN ('DM', 'Spectator', 'Player')), joined_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, UNIQUE(user_id, campaign_id)
+  world_id INTEGER NOT NULL REFERENCES worlds(id) ON DELETE CASCADE, campaign_id INTEGER NOT NULL REFERENCES campaigns(id) ON DELETE CASCADE, role VARCHAR(32) NOT NULL CHECK (role IN ('DM', 'Spectator', 'Player')), -- FIX: this name needs to be changed bc its confusing joined_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, UNIQUE(user_id, campaign_id)
 );